 If you’ve just stumbled upon Dunsel’s Sail Bags, you might find yourself asking some of these questions...

-Why would I want to buy a tote bag made from recycled materials?
+Why would I want to buy a bag (or anything) made from upcycled materials?

 Is my bag dirty?

-- Every bag goes through a comprehensive process that eliminates years of dirt and grime from a life at sea.
-We like to brighten them up, and remove anything that may harm you.
-While we cannot guarantee that every bag will be as brilliantly white, we can guarantee that these are true ‘battle wounds’ that give the bags character and identity.
+Every bag goes through a comprehensive cleaning process that eliminates years of dirt and grime from a previous life at sea.
+We do our best to brighten them up, and remove anything that may harm you.
+While we cannot guarantee that every bag will be brilliantly white, we can guarantee that markings, blemishes, and discolorations are true ‘battle wounds’ that give each bag its own character and identity.
 Every imperfection tells a story, and the beautiful thing is these stories don't end at the boatyard anymore.
 You can give a whole new life to this material as a bag!